ngdkLabs/Jump-Bamby/README.md

 - If the wallet is not detected, make sure the Backpack extension is installed and active
 - For further development, modify files in `client/src/`

-## Contribution
-Pull requests and issues are very welcome!

 ---